 If for any reason a General Dental Practitioner is unable to attend one of the modules, course material will be provided after the event, and a credit note for will be issued 'one day tuition' for each of the full course days missed.
 This credit note will be applied to teaching days of the Straight Wire Reunion courses, to which successful delegates will be invited, at the end of the initial 2 year course.

 Hotel charges for conference facilities, catering for two days, plus one overnight stay, will be charged directly to the delegate, at the agreed rate.
-These hotel fees are paid by the delegate directly to 'The Rutland Arms Hotel', Bakewell, prior to departure on the Saturday.
+These hotel fees are paid by the delegate directly to the Hotel prior to each Module, the Hotel will contact each delegate in advance for CC details.
 Hotel bills are the sole responsibility of the delegate.
 If a delegate is unable to attend a module it is their responsibility to cancel the booking with the Hotel.
 If the delegates require accommodation for any nights other than the Friday of the module, they need to book this separately with the Hotel.

 Case records can be brought by the delegate to each of the course modules.
 It is essential to examine all the records in detail to assess whether the case is suitable for treatment, which is when a high quality outcome is likely.
 Throughout the course there is an emphasis on the highest possible quality of clinical records including patient photographs, radiographs and study models.